 - Enjoy immediately!
-Any leftovers can be re-wrapped individually and stored in the freezer for up to a week.
+Any leftovers can be re-wrapped individually and stored in the freezer for a month.

 - Always be sure to check for a gluten free label on ice creams.
 Most ice cream brands contain wheat, annoyingly.
 However all of the standard Bulla 2 Litre tubs are Gluten Free.

 - Don't distress if you don't think the cookie mixture looks like enough to cover your trays.
 I can assure you it is!
 Plus, what makes an ice cream sandwich great is the thin layers of soft but chewy biscuit that sandwich the creamy goodness.